Flutterwave/Node-v3/documentation/transfers.md

 ```

 ## Get transfer fee
-This section describes how to get applicable transfer fee.
+This section describes how to get the applicable transfer fee.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');